tommilata/tommilata.github.io/_posts/2020-05-26-manual-dependency-injection-in-play-2-scala-applications.md

 ### Structure of a Play 2 App

-To manually build an object tree for a Play 2 app, the gist is subclassing the [`ApplicationLoader`](https://www.playframework.com/documentation/2.8.x/api/scala/play/api/ApplicationLoader) and instantiate all your classes in there.
+To manually build an object tree for a Play 2 app, the gist is subclassing the [`ApplicationLoader`](https://www.playframework.com/documentation/2.8.x/api/scala/play/api/ApplicationLoader) and instantiating all your classes in there.
 The root of the hierarchy of dependencies is a `Router` which depends on controllers.
 Controllers typically depend on other business classes that are created from Play-provided building blocks like classes for database access, configuration or HTTP clients.
 Many of these can be obtained from [`BuiltInComponentsFromContext`](https://www.playframework.com/documentation/2.8.x/api/scala/play/api/BuiltInComponentsFromContext.html).

 The official Play documentation provides a nice [guide with examples](https://www.playframework.com/documentation/2.8.x/ScalaCompileTimeDependencyInjection#Application-entry-point) on this.